AbyssEventsRecordsSafetyBlogDirectory

 What is the best time of year to freedive in India?

 October to May is the best season for the Andaman Islands — calm seas, excellent visibility, and warm water.
 June to September brings the southwest monsoon, which can make open water diving difficult.
 Lakshadweep is best from October to April.
-Goa and the west coast are good October–March.
+Bhogwe and the Konkan coast are good October–March.

 Is there a minimum age for freediving courses?